core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 # IANA Considerations

-This document has no actions for IANA.
+This document has the following actions for IANA.

+## CoAP Option Numbers Registry ## {#iana-coap-options}

+IANA is asked to add this document as an additional reference for the Hop-Limit Option in the "CoAP Option Numbers" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

 --- back